ipfs-inactive/docs/content/guides/concepts/ipns.md

 **Example:**

 Imagine you want to publish your website under IPFS.
-You can use the [Files API](/guides/concepts/mfs) to publish your static website and then you'll get a multihash you can link to.
-But when you need to make a change, a problem arises: you get a new multihash because you now have a different content.
+You can use the [Files API](/guides/concepts/mfs) to publish your static website and then you'll get a CID you can link to.
+But when you need to make a change, a problem arises: you get a new CID because you now have a different content.
 And it is not possible for you to be always giving others the new address.

 Here's where the Name API comes in handy.
-With it, you can use one static multihash for your website under IPNS (InterPlanetary Name Service).
-This way, you can have one single multihash poiting to the newest version of your website.
+With it, you can create a single, stable IPNS address that points to the CID for the latest version of your website.

 ```JavaScript
 // The address of your files.